-When President Ronald Regan created this awareness month in 1983 fewer than 2 million Americans were living with Altzheimers.
-In the nearly 40 years since that number has tripled.
+When President Ronald Regan created this awareness month in 1983 fewer than 2 million Americans were living with Alzheimer’s, in the 40 years since that number has tripled.
 In 2020, there were 99,000 Minnesotans living with Alzheimer’s.

 Know the Warning Signs

 The Alzheimer’s Association published a list of 10 common signs to watch for in your family members.
 It is important to remember Alzheimer’s is not a regular part of aging.
 Additionally, those that observe Alzheimer’s signs in a family member or themselves should not be reluctant to tell others.
 Early detection with screening is key.

 Have a Care Plan in Place